 Alison Mann is Associate Professor of Choral Music Education, Program Coordinator for Music Education, and Coordinator of the Choral Area at Kennesaw State University.
 She teaches coursework in Choral Methods and Materials, Vocal Pedagogy for Ensemble Singing, and Educational Literature and Technology.
 Mann also supervises year-long student teachers, and serves as Conductor of the KSU Treble Choir.
 She performs and serves as the Personnel Manager for Coro Vocati, a professional choral ensemble based in Atlanta.
 Coro Vocati was the first choir to perform a fully staged version of "Considering Matthew Shepard" where Mann served as a soloist.

 Dr. Mann received her Ph.D. in Music Education and Choral Conducting from the University of Oregon, and a Masters of Choral Music Education and Bachelors of Choral Music Education from Florida State University.
-Dr. Mann has studied conducting and music education with André Thomas, Kevin Fenton, Sharon J. Paul, and Judy Bowers.
+Dr. Mann has studied conducting and music education with André Thomas, Kevin Fenton, Sharon J. Paul, Judy Bowers, and Harry Price.

 Dr. Mann has served as the Southern Division ACDA Women’s Choir Repertoire and Resources chair, and the Georgia state ACDA Membership Chair.
 She currently serves on the executive planning committee for the Southern Division American Choral Directors Association.
 Additionally, Mann has served as the ACDA Multicultural and Ethics Repertoire and Resources Chair for the states of Georgia and Oregon and the Georgia Women’s Choir Repertoire and Standards Chair.